By Satya Vrat Yadav, UPES

-(5)The General Assembly of the United Nations resolved in 1971, “In order to fully guarantee the right to life provided in Article 3 of the UDHR, the number of offences for which Capital punishment may be imposed should be progressively restricted, stressing desirability of abolishing of this punishment in all countries.”
+(5)The General Assembly of the United Nations resolved in 1971, “In order to fully guarantee the right to life provided in Article 3 of the UDHR, the number of offenses for which Capital punishment may be imposed should be progressively restricted, stressing the desirability of abolishing of this punishment in all countries.”

 Opposing the death penalty does not indicate a lack of sympathy for murder victims.
 On the contrary, murder demonstrates a lack of respect for human life.
 Because life is precious and death irrevocable, murder is abhorrent, and a policy of state-authorized killings is immoral.
-State can’t kill its public for establishing law.
-The main reason why this article talks about abolishment of capital punishment is that ‘Even the vilest criminal remains a human being possessed of common human dignity’ Therefore one should respect each and every human being.
+State can’t kill its public for establishing the law.
+The main reason why this article talks about the abolishment of capital punishment is that ‘Even the vilest criminal remains a human being possessed of common human dignity’ Therefore one should respect each and every human being.

 It epitomizes the tragic inefficacy and brutality of violence, rather than reason, as the solution to difficult social problems.
 Many murder victims do not support state-sponsored violence to avenge the death of their loved one.
-Sadly , these victims have often been
+Sadly, these victims have often been

 Marginalized by politicians and prosecutors, who would rather publicize the opinions of pro-death penalty family members.

 We cannot lose sight of the enormity and gravity of a criminal’s crime.
 A criminal has to pay for his crime.
-But as a society we want to kill the crime and not the criminal.
-A policy of life imprisonment without the possibility of a parole would be a much humane punishment.
+But as a society, we want to kill the crime and not the criminal.
+A policy of life imprisonment without the possibility of parole would be a much humane punishment.
 In order to not make the accused, not a liability to the exchequer, the accused must be made to make Financial Restitution.
 The punishment should not be degradable so as to brandish the sanctuary of life of a person.
 The quote well suits the concern-

 “Why kill people who kill people to show killing is wrong”.

 Recently, in the case of Shatrughan Chauhan v.
 Union of India, a three-judge bench of the Indian Supreme Court delivered a landmark judgment on the death penalty: holding, in particular, that an excessive delay in carrying out the death sentence was an essential mitigating factor in a plea for commutation.
-In doing so, it joined jurisdictions such as the United States and the Privy Council, and overruled its own 2013 judgment in Bhullar v.
+In doing so, it joined jurisdictions such as the United States and the Privy Council and overruled its own 2013 judgment in Bhullar v.
 NCT.

-In Bhullar, the Supreme Court relied upon a concurring judgment in the previous case of Triveniben that appeared to hold that delay need not be a ground for commutation.
+In Bhullar, the Supreme Court relied upon a concurring judgment in the previous case of Triveniben that appeared to hold that delay need not to be a ground for commutation.
 The Court drew a distinction between ordinary capital crimes and capital crimes under terrorism statutes (at issue in Bhullar).
 It held that because of the serious nature of the crimes involved, an excessive delay in processing a death row convict’s mercy petition need not be a ground for commuting the death sentence to life imprisonment.
 Thus, the Court had effectively held that the nature of the capital crime determined the due process treatment that the convict was entitled to.